MajickTek/MiniCraftLauncher/README.md

 See the [wiki](https://github.com/MajickTek/MiniCraftLauncher/wiki).
 ## How does it work?
 Ditto.

+Although if you want to know how the implementation of the UI itself was though up, you can see the [Zoom Manager](https://github.com/MajickTek/ZoomManager) repo.
+The earliest versions of this launcher (all below Release 1.4) were based directly on the ZoomManager code.

 ## Roadmap
 - Add contextual icons for nodes in the tree
 - Add urls to the `options.txt` file so they aren't hardcoded